 1. How do hard inquiries affect my credit score?

 Hard inquiries do affect your credit score slightly as you are seeking new credit.
-And when there are multiple credit applications within a short span of time, might depict you as a credit hungry person.
-The hard inquiries stays on your credit report for a longer period of time.
+And when there are multiple credit applications within a short span of time, it might depict you as a credit-hungry person.
+Hard inquiries stay on your credit report for a longer period of time.

-2. Does soft Inquiries affect your credit score?
+2. Do soft inquiries affect your credit score?

-Yes.
-Soft Inquiries does not affect your credit score as this inquiry is been raised by you to find out your credit worthiness before applying a credit or with preapproved offers.
+No. Soft inquiries do not affect your credit score.
+These inquiries are raised by you to assess your creditworthiness before applying for credit or for any pre-approved offers.

 Yes.
 You can see both your hard inquiries and soft inquiries on your credit report.
-Most of the credit bureaus report this information and you are entitled for a free credit report in a year from each of the bureaus.
+Most of the credit bureaus report this information, and you are entitled to a free credit report from each of the bureaus.

 4. Will the lenders see my soft inquiries?

-No. Lenders will only be seeing your hard inquiries on your credit report.
+No. Lenders will only see your hard inquiries on your credit report.
 They will get the list of credit inquiries made on your name.

 5. How long does a hard inquiry affect your credit score?

-A hard inquiry affects your credit score for a short duration even though it stays in youre credit report for a longer period of time.
-Your credit score dropd by 3 to 10 points right after a hard inquiry is recorded.
+A hard inquiry affects your credit score for a short duration even though it stays in your credit report for a longer period of time.
+Your credit score dropped by 3 to 10 points right after a hard inquiry was recorded.